 The ideal candidate will possess the following qualifications:

-- Minimum of five years of professional work experience in a nonprofit, preferably in development
+- Minimum of 2 years of cleaning services experience

-To be considered for this position, please send cover letter, resume and contact information for three professional references to MPSE2021@sciencehistory.org.
+To be considered for this position, please send resume and contact information for three professional references to Housekeeper2021@sciencehistory.org.